 Provide training on effective approaches to youth engagement for small and rural communities.

 In order to support communities striving to be youth-friendly, PRO has identified promising practices based on the work of youth-friendly municipalities across Ontario.
-In 2017, PRO launched a webinar series outlining promising practices for Youth Friendly Communities.
-This was made possible through a grant from the Ontario Trillium Foundation.
-Below is the first of the series.
+The following webinar was made possible through a grant from the Ontario Trillium Foundation.